-of risk management derives from the complementarity and substitutability of "self protection" and "self insurance" activities with formal insurance purchases identified by Ehrlich and Becker [1972].
-The joint modeling of consumption behavior, leisure demand and portfolio choices begun, with non-additive utility functions, by Cox [1975] and Ingersoll [1992] identifies numerous avenues for testable propositions about the unexpected spillover effects of policy interventions.
+A second broad set of issues is the characterization of behavior when portfolio choices are disaggregated, and when they are integrated with consumption and leisure choices.
+Within the field of insurance economics, Mayers and Smith [1983] and Doherty [1984] have stressed the confounding effect that allowing for non-traded assets can have on the demand for insurance.
+For example, if risks in one domain are perfectly correlated with risks in another domain, but traded insurance is only available in one domain, the rational risk-averse agent would tend to "over-insure."
+A large part of the theory of risk management derives from the complementarity and substitutability of "self protection" and "self insurance" activities with formal insurance purchases identified by Ehrlich and Becker [1972].
+The joint modeling of consumption behavior, leisure demand and portfolio choices begun, with non-additive utility functions, by Cox [1975] and Ingersoll [1992], identifies numerous avenues for testable propositions about the unexpected spillover effects of policy interventions.
 There is also a large literature on the effects of consumption "commitments" on behavior towards risk, starting with Grossman and Laroque [1990] and applied directly to the issue of risk calibration by Chetty and Szeidl [2007].
-Finally, the partial asset integration approach could provide a rigorous bridge to characterizing the manner in which decision makers employ "mental accounts" to structure the tradeoffs between components of w and y, in the spirit of Thaler [1985].
-The hypothesis of mental accounts involves testable statements about the nested nature of substitutability between different components of w and/or y.
+Finally, the partial asset integration approach could provide a rigorous bridge to characterizing the manner in which decision makers employ "mental accounts" to structure the tradeoffs between components of w and y, in the spirit of Thaler [1985] and Thaler and Johnson [1990].
+The hypothesis of mental accounts involves testable statements about the nested nature of substitutability between different components of w and/or y, and the possibility that ω is context dependent.
+Once we consider a wider range of stakes, both for income and wealth, there are many ways of characterizing the relationship between risk attitudes over these utility arguments.
+Such specifications are discussed in the broader literature on multivariate and multi-attribute risk aversion.